OCRTOC/OCRTOC_dataset_toolkit/README.md

 # python3 is supported, python2 is not tested.
 ```

-## Dataset Preparation
+## Download the Dataset
-Download the dataset.
+The exact download address is saved in the download.sh file.
+To download the dataset, you can run the following command.

 ```bash
 bash download.sh YOUR_DATASET_ROOT